EN-IH-WDPT-JUN21/nazerwow-final-project-recipe-app/README.md

 ```
 OPTION 1
 === Using Terminal ===
+Create a JAR file for each service using Maven package
-Navigate to the JARs Folder
+Navigate to the target folder for that microservice
 Run each Jar File by using JAVA -jar .\{File-name}
 eg. JAVA -jar .\recipe-service-0.0.1-SNAPSHOT.jar